alexellis/blog.alexellis.io/posts/2025-08-18-n100-mini-computer.md

 Most of my usage has been with headless Linux - I have no idea how these perform with a screen attached, or with Windows installed.
 One thing needs to be mentioned - the lack of a fan is a blessing and a curse.
 I've come close to burning my hands by touching them when they're only been running a mostly idle 3x node Kubernetes cluster set up with Slicer/Firecracker.

-The output of the `sensors` command got all the way up to 93C when I had it on a windowsill with direct sun coming in through the glass.
-Putting the curtain around it made it drop by roughly 10C within less than a minute.
+The temperature of the NVMe as observed from the `sensors` command got all the way up to 85-90C when I had it on a windowsill with direct sun coming in.
+Putting the curtain behind it resulted in a 15C drop within a few minutes.
+This was with an aftermarket heatsink fitted to the drive.

 On a cloudy 21C August afternoon, the idle temperatures look absolutely fine.